Reminyl® is a brand name for galantamine, which is a phytonutrient extracted from the common snowdrop plant.

 BEFORE TAKING REMINYL®

 If the answer to any of these questions is ‘Yes’, speak to your doctor for advice before any Reminyl® is taken.
-Your doctor will decide whether this medicine is suitable for you.
 Your doctor may adjust the amount of medicine that you take.

 If you are pregnant, trying to become pregnant or breast-feeding, do not take any Reminyl® before speaking to your doctor for advice.
 If you need to have a general anesthetic for an operation, tell the doctor that Reminyl® is being taken.

-Reminyl® is not recommended for children.
+Children should not take Reminyl®.
 Reminyl® is not recommended for driving or operating machinery (Reminyl®, as well as the disease itself, can affect the ability to drive or operate machinery.
 Please discuss this with your doctor).

 Always tell your doctor; nurse or pharmacist if any other medicines are being taken because taking some medicines together can be harmful.